 Platforms (we all know the who the two big players are) that haven’t entered the ring may face pressure, specifically in the practice management software arena.
 Recently, we’ve seen a lot of tools emerge for law firms, and I believe options for accounting firms aren’t too far behind.

 Millennials are now the largest generation in the workforce, and they have different expectations as employees and buyers.
 This generation has been shaping and influencing accounting firm culture in areas such as benefits and flexible work arrangements.
-They have redefined customer experiences in the B to C space, and now, we will begin to see them reshape expectations in the accounting firm and professional services space as they start stepping into key leadership roles.
+They have redefined customer experiences in the B to C space.
+Now, we will begin to see them reshape expectations in accounting firms and professional services as they step into key leadership roles.
 Here is some food for thought in 2019:

 - Micro-influencers are changing the way businesses define and market testimonials.
 Networking and reviews on Google, Facebook, and LinkedIn are becoming increasingly important for firms looking to appeal to Millennial and GenX business owners.
 Building and nurturing a tribe of followers will change the way you engage with clients and prospects.

-- Millennials have redefined how to build and nurture relationships, relying on multi-channel efforts from video conferencing (digital face-to-face) to social media, and occasionally phone and email.
+- Millennials have redefined how to build and nurture relationships, choosing multi-channel efforts like video conferencing and social media.
 This generation of workers also builds their referral networks

 - Client service expectations are shifting.
 Firms need to look at how they are delivering client service and identify the expectations of each generation.
 Responsiveness isn’t the definition of client service.
 Knowing your clients and meeting their needs requires a bit of insight.
 Don’t neglect to ask how you are doing and what you can be doing better.